Introduction to Gold Prospecting in Arizona

 13. Pinto Creek, Globe/Miami Area

-Pinto Creek runs through an area with historic copper mining, but gold has been found here too!
-The creek cuts through mineralized zones that contribute both fine gold and occasionally larger pieces.
+Pinto Creek runs through an area better known for copper mining, but gold has been found here too.
+The creek cuts through mineralized zones that contribute both fine gold and occasional chunky pieces, especially where bedrock is exposed.

 - Accessibility: Moderate, some hiking required